ardriveapp/ardrive-cli/README.md

 ### Uploading files using a glob pattern (BETA)<a id="glob-upload"></a>

-Users can declare a glob pattern to select files to be upload in bulk. `upload-file` command will parse the glob pattern and will upload all the files that match the pattern to the selected destination.
+Users can declare a glob pattern to select files to be uploaded in bulk.
+The `upload-file` command will parse the glob pattern and will upload all the files that match the pattern to a specified parent folder.
 The example below will upload all `jpg` files from the indicated path.

 ```shell